tobecci/ts-mail/README.md

-# Typescript boilerplate
+# Typescript Mail Service

-a typescipt boiler plate for basic nodejs project
+a typescipt email sender

 # Starting the project